-24 The MITRE ATT&CK® is a globally accessible knowledge base of adversary tactics and techniques based on real-world observations.
+&lt;sup>24 The MITRE ATT&CK® is a globally accessible knowledge base of adversary tactics and techniques based on realworld observations.

-25 A common classifying system is the Traffic Light Protocol (TLP) which defines how widely information should be circulated according to specific colours of a traffic light.
+&lt;sup>25 A common classifying system is the Traffic Light Protocol (TLP) which defines how widely information should be circulated according to specific colours of a traffic light.

-be done in a controlled manner to prevent actionable intelligence falling into the hands of threat actors.
+and the assessment of the impact of such intelligence on the financial institution should be done in a controlled manner to prevent actionable intelligence falling into the hands of threat actors.

-- 10.5.
-A financial institution should also maintain an awareness of known threats to its third parties.
-Where the gathered intelligence highlights or points to potential concerns about the third parties' ability to mitigate the threat, the financial institution should engage the third-party and obtain assurance that third-party has the requisite controls in place to mitigate the threat. - 10.6.
-As threat information benefits from an active community of participants, financial institutions are encouraged to contribute to cyber threat information sharing initiatives and participate in cyber threat information sharing arrangements.
+- 10.1.5 A financial institution should also maintain an awareness of known threats to its third parties.
+Where the gathered intelligence highlights or points to potential concerns about a third party' ability to mitigate a threat, the financial institution should engage the third-party and obtain assurance that the third-party has the requisite controls in place to mitigate the threat. - 10.1.6 As threat information benefits from an active community of participants, financial institutions are encouraged to contribute to cyber threat information sharing initiatives and participate in cyber threat information sharing arrangements.